m0vse/MiniDeluxe/README.md

 MiniDeluxe
 ==========

-Light-weight Ham Radio Deluxe drop-in replacement for feeding PowerSDR into HRD
+Light-weight Ham Radio Deluxe drop-in replacement for feeding SmartSDR into HRD

 Please visit the wiki for more information: https://github.com/krisp/MiniDeluxe/wiki